12 days Seoul to Jeju Island

 Today, you’ll wake up nice and early for a day exploring the ancient side of Seoul.
 Hop on the metro to Gyeongbokgung Palace where you’ll have the chance to watch the Royal Guard Changing Ceremony, before entering the palace itself.
 You can even do so in a hanbok (traditional Korean clothes) to get that additional historical experience!
 After, make your way to Bukchon Hanok Village, passing by the Blue House (South Korea’s White House) on the way.
 This was the official residence of South Korean Presidents until being recently opened to the public.

 Day 4 – Seoul & Sokcho:

 Refuel with some lunch back at the entrance of the park before taking the bus to Sokcho town.
-Here, you’ll travel on a gatbae to cross the river to Abai, a small village of North Korean refugees.
-Explore the historical village before climbing to the Lighthouse Observatory for incredible views of Seoraksan Mountain, the East Sea and Sokcho.
+Here, you’ll travel on a gatbae to cross the river to Abai, a small village formed by North Korean refugees.

 Day 5 – Gyeongju:

-Get ready for an afternoon exploring Gyeongju by bike!
+Once you arrive in Gyeongju, prepare for an afternoon exploring by bike!
 First up, explore Cheonmachong Ancient Tombs, part of the Daereungwon Tomb Complex in Tumuli Park.
 Then, make your way to Cheomseongdae, the oldest existing astronomical observatory in East Asia.
-Head to Gyerim Forest and pay a visit to Hyanggyo Confucius School on the way.
-If you’re thirsty, stop for a cup of tea at a 300-year old tea house nearby.

 Day 6 – Gyeongju:

-Start the day early with a visit to Bulguksa Temple, a UNESCO World Cultural Site, try out a tea house, visit Gyeongju Museum, or explore the Old Town.
-Otherwise, you could take the opportunity to have a lie-in.
+Perhaps you could start the day early with a visit to Bulguksa Temple, a UNESCO World Cultural Site, try out a tea house, visit Gyeongju Museum, or explore the Old Town.
+Otherwise, you could take the opportunity to have a lie-in!
 Grab a bite to eat for lunch in the city before transferring to Golgulsa Temple, where you’ll experience an overnight temple stay.

 Day 7 – Busan: